Speaking of Babies

 Edgar tapped the tip of her nose with his finger.
 “That doesn’t mean he can’t.”

-“Whether he can or not, you have to keep this secret to yourself.
-You can’t tell anyone about this.”
+“Whether he can or not, you have to keep this to yourself.
+It’s a secret; you can’t tell anyone about this.”

-“Oh, but Ishtura would love to know about this.
+“Oh, but Ishtura would love to know.
 She does have a soft spot for your protector, Amora.”

 “No, you can’t tell anyone!”